houmain/gpupad/README.md

 A lightweight editor for GLSL shaders of all kinds and a fully-featured IDE for developing GPU based algorithms.

 Features
 --------

 * Cross platform and efficient.
 * Decent source editor with automatic indentation, brace highlighting, rectangular selection&hellip;
-* GLSL and JavaScript syntax highlighting with basic auto completion (of built-in functions and constants).
+* GLSL, HLSL and JavaScript syntax highlighting with basic auto completion.
-* Continuous validation of standalone shader files (by compiling them using OpenGL).
+* Continuous validation of standalone shader files.
 * Possibility to evaluate shader programs with completely customizeable input and OpenGL state.
 * Automatically defined printf function for printf-debugging.
 * JavaScript expressions and scripts to define uniform input.
 * Reading and writing of image files ([KTX](https://github.com/KhronosGroup/KTX-Software) and DDS for 3D/Array textures, block compressed textures, cube maps&hellip;).
 * Streaming video files to textures.
 * Editor for structured binary files.
-* Hot reloading of externally modified files.
+* Advanced hot reloading of externally modified files.
 * Sample sessions in the Help menu.

 Screenshots